almcc/almcc.github.io/_posts/2017-05-05-keeping-secrets-out-of-your-source.md

 ### envsubst

-I first came across envsubst [here][first-envsubst] whist doing some research.
-It seemed to me like neat way of keeping configuration items out of our source code.
-This could be applications secrets or deployment specific items.
+I first came across `envsubst` [here][first-envsubst] whist doing some research.
+It seemed to me like neat way of keeping configuration items out of my source code.
+This could be application secrets or deployment specific items.
 I decided to play a little further.
 While `envsubst` seems to be pretty common place on linux platforms, it's not on MacOS so first I had to install it for testing:

 ```
 brew install gettext